Dr. Mamie T. Thorns, KCP FFF Coordinator

 7. Michigan has a contact with Illinois, enabling Michigan award recipients to fulfill their three-year teaching obligation at a university or college in that State.
 Please inform the Coordinator if graduate school and/or a university or college teaching career is planned in Illinois.

 The SVSU KCP FFF Committee will NOT review incomplete application folders.
 It is the applicant’s responsibility to make sure that the Coordinator is in possession of all required materials.
-These documents such as transcripts and graduate admission letters are not automatically sent through the SVSU interoffice mail system, rather, the applicant must actively have them delivered to the Coordinator, Dr. Mamie T. Thorns in Wickes Hall 314.
+These documents such as transcripts and graduate admission letters are not automatically sent through the SVSU interoffice mail system, rather, the applicant must actively have them delivered to the KCP FFF Program Coordinator, Dr. Mamie T. Thorns, Wickes Hall, Rm 260.

 All scholarship recipients will be notifies within 8 weeks of application submission.

 Please remember to update contact information as needed.